lightdash/lightdash/.github/ISSUE_TEMPLATE/feature-request.md

 ---
-name: Product Proposal Template
-about: This is the "setup" phase of building big features.
-Product proposals help us bring some structure to our ideas before we move on to the "solutions" phase.
+name: Feature request
+about: Suggest an idea for Lightdash!
-title: "[Product Proposal]"
+title: ''
-labels: discussion, feature-request
+labels: feature-request
 assignees: ''

 ---

 ### **Description: What is it?**

-*This should be short and sweet* 🍬*.
-How would you explain this feature in two lines to someone else at Lightdash?*
+*This should be short and sweet 🍬*
+*How would you explain this feature in two lines to someone else at Lightdash?*

 ...

 ---

-### **Problem: What problem are we solving?**
+### **Problem: What problem does this solve?**

-*Add the problem we’re solving (or potential opportunity we're looking at).
-Try to explain all parts of the problem and how if affects different parts of Lightdash.*
+*Describe the problem that this feature requests solves (or potential opportunity we're looking at).*
+*Add a clear and concise description of what the problem is.
+Ex.
+I'm always frustrated when [...]*

 ...

 ---

-### **Why: How do we know this is a real problem and worth solving?**
+### **(Optional) Why: How do we know this is a real problem and worth solving?**

+*Why are we solving this?*
+*If you're a Lightdash user suggesting a feature, you can skip this!*
-*Why are we solving this?
-Add any links to customer conversations or research.*
+*Otherwise, add any links to customer conversations or research.*

 …

 ---

-### **Success: How do we know if we’ve solved this problem?**
+### **Success: How will we know if we’ve solved this problem?**

 *Add how we will determine whether the problem has being solved.
 Qualitative and quantitative measures.*